nithyashreek11/nithya-portfolio/README.md

-© 2026
+Copyright © 2026 Nithya Shree K

-This project is provided for viewing and evaluation purposes only.
+This repository is intended for portfolio and evaluation purposes.
-Unauthorized copying, redistribution, or submission of this work as one's own academic work is prohibited.
+Please do not copy or submit this work as your own.